 · How can we be a blessing to others?

 You may want to ask yourself these questions as you study the scripture list in our printable journal during your quiet time.

 Three things you can do for this self guided, verse by verse study:

 - Begin preparing your heart with prayer and scripture.
-Read Psalm 32 and commit to read it once a day, each day this week.
+Read Psalm 32 and commit to read it once a day, each day for a week.
 Journal your thoughts and prayers.